 The FID is a measure of the page’s responsiveness.
 FID considers the time from when a user provides an input on a page to when the page provides a relevant response.
 Google recommends an FID below 100 milliseconds to provide the best user experience.

 CLS (Cumulative Layout Shift)

 Google also measures the security of each indexed page.
-Site can check the security of their pages by creating a Security Issues Report.
-This document will report any security breaches or weaknesses in a site.
+Site owners can check the security of their pages by creating a Security Issues Report.
+This document will report any security breaches or weaknesses within a site.
 There are three main security issues that Google looks out for.